 Another benefit is that your tracking code will usually work for a few days.
 So, if a reader clicks on an Amazon link on your blog post, anything they buy on Amazon for the next couple of days will be credited as a sale for your website, even if it’s not the specific product you linked to.

-For example, I recently wrote this post about great gifts for solopreneurs.
-Someone used my Amazon link and bought an electric toothbrush type thing.
 I made a commission off of that even though that’s not the product I had originally linked to.
 Score!

 Plus, readers are not being charged any more for using an affiliate link vs. going to the website directly to buy something.
 So, it’s an easy way to support the bloggers you love without harming your own finances.
 In fact, you may get a discount on some products by using a blogger’s affiliate link.